mikelord68/gvarc/_posts/2025-09-28-GVARCXmasParty.md

 author: N5MCL
 ---

-> “Mark it on your calendar; the GVARC Christmas Party is on Saturday, December 13th at Granzins BBQ in the same location as we have our normal Saturday breakfast.
+> "Mark it on your calendar; the GVARC Christmas Party is on Saturday, December 13th at Granzins BBQ in the same location as we have our normal Saturday breakfast.
 >
 > Plan on being there at 6'ish PM or a tad before.
 Get a beverage of your choice and meet in the private room.
 About 6 or when stomachs demand, we'll all go and order what we wish for dinner off of the menu.
 >